chef/chef-web-docs/chef_master/source/vmware.rst

 chef-provisioning
 =====================================================

-We a couple chef-provisioning drivers that can drive the VMware stack.
-These following are the ones that are directly supported by Chef.
+There are several chef-provisioning drivers that can drive the VMware stack.
+The following ones are directly supported by Chef.

 chef-provisioning-vsphere
 -----------------------------------------------------